ianfnelson/blog.iannelson.uk/content/posts/2025-05-22-goodbye-notebooks/index.md

 Day One is ostensibly 'just' a journalling app.
 But I use it as an archive, a logbook, and — increasingly — as a structured memory system.
 My exocortex.

-Here's what now live insides mine:
+Here's what now lives insides mine:

 - A daily journal — part diary, part log, part thought-dump.